 How much later does the sun set due to the refraction of light in the atmosphere?

-And a generalization to times other than sunset
+And a generalization of the sun's positional error to times other than sunset

 An interesting phenomenon that you may have observed in the past.
 (Not to be confused with "rainbow" color patterns formed by oil films on pavement.)